Un'ichi Hiratsuka: Career and teaching

-He moved to Washington D.C. in 1962 and spent thirty three years in the United States.
+Washington, D.C. and later life

+He moved to Washington D.C. in 1962, where his daughter Keiko Moore lived with her American husband, and spent thirty three years in the United States, continuing to work and exhibit into his nineties.
+His 1962 print Rock Creek in Montrose Park, Washington, D.C. shows the stream rendered in agitated black lines whose visual impact is heightened by his tsukibori technique, the movement of the water overwhelming the stillness of the surrounding rocks; the composition is filled with detail edge to edge, and the narrow white spaces are as essential to the design's impact as the black lines and forms themselves.
+During this American period Hiratsuka also produced a series of one hundred female nudes.
 While living in Washington DC, he was commissioned by three standing Presidents to carve woodblock prints of National Landmarks, which included the Lincoln Memorial, Washington Monument and Library of Congress which are in the collections of The National Gallery and Freer Gallery today.
 He ultimately returned to Japan in 1994.

+Hiratsuka died on 18 November 1997 at the age of 102; his wife, Teruno, followed him shortly after.
+In 1999 the National Museum of American Art held a retrospective exhibition of his work.

+Honours

 In 1970 Hiratsuka became the first print artist to receive the Order of Cultural Merit, and in 1977 he was the first artist to be given the Order of the Sacred Treasure for "the quality of his art, the techniques he was able to pass along to his students and followers, and his accomplishments in promoting friendship between the United States and Japan."
 In 1991, the Hiratsuka Unichi Print Museum was opened in Suzaka, Nagano.

+Subject matter and collecting

 Many of his woodblock prints are of temples, and bridges, in addition to landscapes he captured in his travels throughout Japan, Korea, and the United States.
 Hiratsuka was also a serious collector of old Buddhist prints, and his works are influenced by his exposure to Buddhist figures.
 He also had an extensive collection of roof tiles, Judaica and Bibles in every language, and when he was not practicing his art, spent hours reading.